Credit Valuation Adjustment (CVA)

 Derivative instruments can be classified as either unilateral or bilateral, depending on the nature of the payoff.

-1. Unilateral derivate instruments
+1. Unilateral Derivative Instruments

 For a unilateral derivative instrument holder, exposure to loss occurs if a counterparty defaults on their financial obligations.
 The amount of loss that an investor incurs is equal to the fair value of the instrument at the time of default.

-2. Bilateral derivative instruments
+2. Bilateral Derivative Instruments

 Bilateral derivatives are more complex than unilateral derivatives, since the former includes two-way counterparty risk.
 This means that both the counterparty and the investor are exposed to counterparty risk.
 The advantage of bilateral derivatives is that the derivative may adopt an asset or liability position at any valuation date.